University Wisconsin Eau Claire (Social Work)

 Having substituted frequently in elementary education, I have a wide knowledge of subject areas and a realization that students require differing styles of learning.

 There is nothing more fulfilling to me than seeing a young person's face when they finally grasp a concept that they have been struggling with.
 Education is so important, but can feel so defeating when a student is not understanding something.
 I will always be forthright and honest if I feel that I am not the person to be teaching a particular subject.
 I don't want to waste anyone's time or potential!
 I have three "kids" of my own, and I always keep in mind what I would want for each of them.
 I moved to Florida five years ago from Minnesota (brrrr).
 I was an ESE paraprofessional for thirteen years, working with middle school students who had an assortment of diagnoses.
-These included ADHD, autism, learning disabilities,
+These included ADHD, autism, learning disabilities, organizational issues, etc. My time was spent in main stream classrooms and in our resource center where the student

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.